A Healthy Low Fat Diet Can Help Lighten The Load

 Healthy Low Fat Diet Tips

-Its sad to say that nutritious foods have been stigmatized as bad, but for no good sound reason!
+Its sad to say that nutritious foods have been stigmatized as bad tasting, but for no good sound reason!
 Once you change over to a healthy low fat diet however, your taste buds will change too.
 The associations you’ve had for so long will also differ.
-Another common myth is that when you lose fat, you also lose flavor, which doesn't make a lick of sense.
-You can minimize the amounts of fat you have in your diet, simply and easily.
-It may be challenging initially but it is well worthwhile to try.
+Another common myth is that when you lose fat, you also lose flavor, which doesn't make a lick of sense when there are so many herbs and spices you can use.

 *There are some health experts who disagree with these conclusions.
 Everyone's different and therefore everyone loses weight differently.
 That's why it's so important to choose the plan that serves you best.

 Eat salads at least 3 or 4 times a week if not more.
 Your salad should contain green leaf lettuce and other raw veggies.
-Do not pile on bacon or salad dressings.
+Do not pile on bacon bits (fake bacon made from processing) or salad dressings.
 Instead, use minimum amounts of low fat vinegar based dressings that contain olive oil.

 Another tip for salads is to set the salad dressing to the side so you can lightly dip your salad into it, bite by bite, instead of drenching it.
 Salad dressings are often loaded with fat.
 Just 2 tablespoons of your favorite ranch dressing has approximately 160 calories and 16 grams of fat.